Ho Chi Minh City was the last leg of our two week trip to Vietnam. It was also the shortest.

 5. Let Motorbikes Avoid You

-Motorbike traffic in Saigon is insane.
-It’s a continuous flow of two-wheeled vehicles flying down the roads.
-If you’re tentative, then you’ll never cross the street.
+Motorbike traffic in Saigon is crazy.
+It’s a continuous stream of two-wheeled vehicles flowing through the streets like schools of fish.
+If you’re the least bit hesitant, then you’ll never get off the sidewalk.

 6. Pay Only in VND